gw-ospo/oss-licensing/lessons/use_licensed_works.md

 Software is a creative work, and copyright is automatically attached to it the moment it is created.
 ```

 To rectify the situation, Dr. Johnson decides to research software licenses and choose one that aligns with her goals of fostering collaboration and open science.
-By attaching a standard open source license to her software, she can grant users the necessary permissions and freedoms, while still retaining credit for her work.
+By attaching a standard open-source license to her software, she can grant users the necessary permissions and freedoms, while still retaining credit for her work.
 This experience teaches her the importance of specifying a license for her software projects from the outset, ensuring that her work can be used, shared, and built upon by others in the scientific community.

 `````